sbwrege2z/webpack-test/README.md

 Simple application illustrating a problem with webpack

 This program is not meant to be functional.
-It just illustrated a problem.
+It just illustrates a problem.

 Something with the Webpack bundling process breaks the application.
 There are two entry points: